 The Board of Directors are responsible for setting, reviewing and guiding corporate strategy, major plans of action, risk policy, annual budgets and business plans; setting performance objectives, monitoring implementation and management performance; and overseeing major capital expenditures, acquisitions and investments.
 In order to fulfill their responsibilities, we ensure that Board members have access to accurate, relevant and timely information and that Board Members devote sufficient time to their responsibilities and duties.
-In the year 2020, the Board of Directors met often to review the Recapitalization Plans to ensure that the company meets the NAICOM deadline for insurers in Nigeria.
+In the year 2021, the Board of Directors met often to review the Recapitalization Plans to ensure that the company meets the NAICOM deadline for insurers in Nigeria.

-We have completed and submitted the new Financial Reporting Council Template for reporting compliance with Nigerian Code of Corporate Governance 2018.
+We have completed and submitted the new Financial Reporting Council Template for reporting compliance with Nigerian Code of Corporate Governance 2018 and uploaded it on the NGX Issuers portal.